egandro/docker-qemu-arm/README.md

 - run a "uname -a" and a "docker run hello-world"

+## Known issues

+- cgroups must in Alpine be configured properly e.g. for kubernetes (which is a very stupid idea...)
+- but just in case here is how: <https://wiki.alpinelinux.org/wiki/Docker>

 ## Thanks

 - Thanks to everybody who made this happen.